Do you want to add a Facebook event calendar in WordPress?

 Visitors can simply click an event’s image to open the lightbox popup.

-Visitors can then scroll through all your events using the arrows.
+Visitors can then scroll through all your events using the arrows, similar to embedding a Facebook album in WordPress.

 To customize the default lightbox, simply select ‘Lightbox’ from the left-hand menu.